 “Out with the old” applies to more to than bed things.
 I also donated or gave away old clothes and other clutter closing in on me.
 If you reverse your hangers as you wear items, it’ll force you to either wear something you typically don’t or toss it in the giveaway box.
 If you feel brave, reduce the items in your closet to 33 pieces, and know you can store a few extra items, just in case.

 What about old paper files?
 It’s a good idea to get rid of anything beyond five years old, aside from important documents, such as deeds or loan papers.
 Shred it!
 Out with the old and with the truly comfortable essentials.
+If you’re looking to love a tiny room more, getting rid of unwanted items is the way to go.

 Once you feel comfortable with reducing your clutter, consider going with a minimalist bedroom.
 Remove the television, and relax with a book instead.
 Stick with a simple writing desk, chair and comfortable mattress to go with your essential wardrobe and bedding.
 Since I’ve done this, I typically get my eight hours of sleep in.